 3. Add to sugar solution.

-4. Cook slowly and add 1 tbsp. ghee.
+4. Cook slowly and add 1 tablespoon ghee.

 4. When it starts to gel together add the color.
-Keep on mixing so that no lumps are formed and add 1 tbsp ghee again.
+Keep on mixing so that no lumps are formed and add 1 tablespoon ghee again.

 6. Add badam pista generously and add more ghee slowly while you keep on cooking on a low flame.